Executive Function in the Classroom: 11-Domain Audit

 Biased self-assessment

-Pick one pupil you are currently concerned about and run the profiler this week.
+Pick one learner you are currently concerned about and run the profiler this week.
 Complete it based on at least two weeks of classroom observation, not a single lesson.
-Share the visual profile with your SENCO and compare your ratings with another adult who teaches the pupil.
+Share the visual profile with your SENCO and compare your ratings with another adult who teaches the learner.
 The discrepancies and agreements will tell you more than either profile alone.
-Use the domain-specific strategies from this guide to write one targeted intervention into the pupil's provision by Friday.
+Use the domain-specific strategies from this guide to write one targeted intervention into the learner's provision by Friday.

 Use this free, interactive tool to profile a student across 11 executive function domains with classroom strategies for each.
 All data stays in your browser.